rjs-codeworks/GAM-gen-graphical/README.md

 GAM-gen runs on node.js 10.15.3 (download at nodejs.org)(it should work on other versions but hasn't been tested).
 It does not require any extra packages to run.

+GAM-GEN DOES NOT YET WORK.
+DO NOT REPORT ISSUES OF IT NOT WOKRING.

 To run:
 1. Download .zip of this repository.
 2. Extract the .zip